PALredemption/Parts-Per-Material-Calc/README.md

 # Parts-Per-Material-Calc
 A simple parts per material calculator using custom tkinter and HTML.

 Throughout this project, I learned how to use HTML.
-It was interesting to see how formatting a page works.
+Prior to this project, I had no idea you could generate an HTML page with Python.
+It was interesting to see how formatting a page and assigning variables to it works.
-This was my first time using customtkinter.
-I really like the flexability when using it.

 Using this program is simple:
 - Input the dimensions of your material